lowkeycode/react-notes/notes.md

 import { useState } from "react";

 function SlowComponent() {
-  // If this is too slow on your maching, reduce the `length` const words = Array.from({ length: 100_000 }, () => "WORD");
+  const words = Array.from({ length: 100_000 }, () => "WORD");
   return (
     <ul>